norulshahlam/spring-microservices-tutorials/README.md

 ## [Externalized configuration](https://springframework.guru/spring-external-configuration-data/)

-Spring Boot likes you to externalize your configuration so you can work with the same application code in different environments.
+Spring Boot likes you to externalize your configuration, so you can work with the same application code in different environments.
 You can use properties files, YAML files, environment variables and command-line arguments to externalize configuration.
 Property values can be injected directly into your beans using the @Value annotation, accessed via Spring’s Environment abstraction or bound to structured objects.

 Externalised properties is usually being fetched through bootstrap property file as this will run before Spring context loads application property file.
 There are few ways for externalization: